SamvitJ/Accel/README.md

 	./model/pretrained_model/flownet-0000.params
 	```

 ## Usage

-1. All of our experiment settings (GPU #, dataset, etc.) are kept in yaml config files at folder `./experiments/{rfcn/dff_rfcn}/cfgs`.
+1. All of our experiment settings (GPU #, dataset, etc.) are kept in yaml config files at folder `./experiments/{dff_deeplab}/cfgs`.

-2. Two config files have been provided so far, namely, Frame baseline with R-FCN and Deep Feature Flow with R-FCN for ImageNet VID.
-We use 4 GPUs to train models on ImageNet VID.
+2. Two baseline config files are provided: DeepLab frame-by-frame and Deep Feature Flow.
+We use 4 GPUs to train models on Cityscapes and CamVid.

 3. To perform experiments, run the python script with the corresponding config file as input.
-For example, to train and test Deep Feature Flow with R-FCN, use the following command
+For example, to train and test Accel with DeepLab, use the following command
     ```
-    python experiments/dff_rfcn/dff_rfcn_end2end_train_test.py --cfg experiments/dff_rfcn/cfgs/resnet_v1_101_flownet_imagenet_vid_rfcn_end2end_ohem.yaml
+    python experiments/dff_deeplab/dff_deeplab_end2end_train_test.py --cfg experiments/dff_deeplab/cfgs/resnet_v1_101_flownet_cityscapes_deeplab_end2end_ohem.yaml
     ```
-	A cache folder would be created automatically to save the model and the log under `output/dff_rfcn/imagenet_vid/`.
+	A cache folder will be created automatically to save the model and the log under `output/dff_deeplab/cityscapes/`.

 4. Please find more details in config files and in our code.

 ## Misc.